Double Helix Piercing: Types, Process, Cost, And Aftercare

 Pain Level: Moderate level of pain lasting till the piercing procedure

-Jewelry Options: Small studs or rings are commonly used, and the placement allows for creative combinations that enhance the aesthetic appeal of the piercings.
+Jewelry Options: Small studs or rings are commonly used for the two forward helix piercings.
+The placement allows for creative combinations that enhance the aesthetic appeal of the piercings.

 Both of these types of double helix piercings offer individuals the opportunity to express their personal style through a combination of jewelry choices and placement variations.
 Consult a professional piercer to choose the best-suited piercing and determine the approach for it.
 After uncovering the different types of double helix piercing, check out the next section to understand the meticulous process that brings these unique styles to life.